Tom Coughlin: Early years (2004–2006)

 After being out of football in 2003, Coughlin was hired to replace Jim Fassel as head coach of the New York Giants in January 2004.
 He inherited a team that finished 4–12 in 2003.

 As Coughlin took over, the Giants were trying to put together a trade for the first pick in the draft.
 That year, the San Diego Chargers held that pick, and the expected selection was Mississippi quarterback Eli Manning, who had made clear that he had no interest in playing for San Diego and would not negotiate with them.
 On draft day the Giants drafted NC State's Philip Rivers with the fourth pick and traded him to the Chargers for Manning.
 Coughlin's incumbent quarterback, Kerry Collins, was incensed by the move and demanded his release, leaving the team without a veteran who could hold the fort until Manning was ready.
 To fill that role the Giants signed Kurt Warner, the former league MVP who had been cut by the St. Louis Rams after he lost his starting job to Marc Bulger.

 Behind Warner, Coughlin led the Giants to five wins in their first seven games.
-However, with the team having lost their next two, Coughlin decided that Warner, who had been struggling, could no longer do the job and began starting the highly touted Manning beginning in the tenth game.
-The coach received criticism from some who felt the move amounted to a surrender of the 2004 season, as their 5–4 record meant the Giants were still in playoff contention.
-Manning did in fact struggle and the Giants' losing streak reached eight games before Manning defeated the Dallas Cowboys in the final game of the season.
+However, with the team losing their next two, Coughlin decided that Warner, who had been struggling, could no longer do the job and began starting the highly-touted Manning beginning in the tenth game.
+The coach received criticism from some who felt the move amounted to a surrender of the 2004 season; their 5–4 record meant the Giants were still in playoff contention.
+Manning did, in fact, struggle, and the Giants' losing streak reached eight games before Manning defeated the Dallas Cowboys in the final game of the season.

-Another major effect Coughlin would have on the Giants was star running back Tiki Barber's fumbling problems.
+Another major effect Coughlin would have on the Giants was star running back Tiki Barber's fumbling problem.
 In the 2000–2004 seasons, Barber lost the ball 19 times.
 By simply teaching Barber to use a different grip on the ball, Coughlin reduced Barber's fumbles to only one in the 2005 season.
 Barber also saw his production increase significantly, setting career highs in rushing and total yards each year under Coughlin.